sav-che/TL-2/Authors/Young, Aaron {std. Aa. young}.md

 #### Eponymy

-*Youngia* Cassini (1831) (and the derived genus x *Ixyoungia* Kitamura (1942)) was named for two Englishmen, a poet and a physician, according to Cassini.
-Neither can be identified with certainty although the phsycian may have been Dr. Thomas Young (1773-1829).
+*Youngia* Cassini (1831) [^1] (and the derived genus × *Ixyoungia* Kitamura (1942)) was named for two Englishmen, a poet and a physician, according to Cassini.
+Neither can be identified with certainty although the physician may have been Dr. Thomas Young (1773-1829).

 ### Publications